martin-ger/esp_slip_router/README.md

 - scan: does a scan for APs

 # Building and Flashing
-To build this binary you download and install the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk) and my version of the esp-open-lwip library (https://github.com/martin-ger/esp-open-lwip).
-Replace that in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk will do the job.
-This installs a new version of the liblwip_open.a that contains the SLIP interface and the NAT features.
+To build this binary you download and install the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk).
+Make sure, you can compile and download the included "blinky" example.

-Then adjust the BUILD_AREA variable in the Makefile and any desired options in user/user_config.h.
+Then download this source tree in a separate directory and adjust the BUILD_AREA variable in the Makefile and any desired options in user/user_config.h.
 Build the esp_wifi_repeater firmware with "make". "make flash" flashes it onto an esp8266.

+The source tree includes a binary version of the liblwip_open plus the required additional includes from my fork of esp-open-lwip. *No additional install action is required for that.* Only if you don't want to use the precompiled library, checkout the sources from https://github.com/martin-ger/esp-open-lwip .
+Use it to replace the directory "esp-open-lwip" in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk directory.
+This will compile a liblwip_open.a that contains the NAT-features.
+Replace liblwip_open_napt.a with that binary.

 If you want to use the precompiled binaries you can flash them with "esptool.py --port /dev/ttyUSB0 write_flash -fs 32m 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin" (use -fs 8m for an ESP-01)